Dr Loumidis has helped

 offer a safe and trustworthy forum in which you discuss the troubling

-aspects of your lives and act as a strong guide/authority figure,
+aspects of your life and act as a strong guide/authority figure,

-outlining things that the you should do and not do.
+outlining things that you should do and not do.
 This type of

 therapy is not exploratory and doesn't delve into the past histories.